Teacher Retention Network

 Investigators: Professor Jane Wilkinson, Professor Lucas Walsh, Dr Christine Grice, Dr Fiona Longmuir, Dr Philippa Chandler, Professor Amanda Keddie and Tim Delany - Strengthening Induction through Quality Teaching Rounds (2023-2027, Australian Government)

-Investigators: Distinguished Laureate Professor Jenny Gore AM, Dr Drew Miller, Dr Sally Patfield, Dr Leanne Fray, Professor Nicole Mockler - Still standing: A study of the impact of ‘teacher turnover’ on those teachers who remain teaching (2023-2026, Australia Research Discovery Scheme)
+Investigators: Laureate Professor Jenny Gore AM, Dr Drew Miller, Dr Sally Patfield, Dr Leanne Fray, Professor Nicole Mockler - Still standing: A study of the impact of ‘teacher turnover’ on those teachers who remain teaching (2023-2026, Australia Research Discovery Scheme)

 Investigators: Professor Jo Lampert, Dr Amy McPherson, Professor Bruce Burnett, Dr Alonso Casanueva Baptista and Ms Amelia Hawkins - Teacher attraction and retention in hard-to-staff schools (2023-2026, Australian Research Council)